Military Education Benefits

 The Vocational Rehabilitation and Employment (VR&E) service (also known as the Chapter 31 program) is vested with delivering timely, effective vocational rehabilitation services to veterans with service-connected disabilities.
 These services enable our injured marines, sailors, airmen, and other veterans with disabilities to make a seamless transition from military service to a successful rehabilitation and on to suitable employment after service to our Nation.

-VR&E's primary benefit program is vocational rehabilitation.
+VR&E's primary education benefit program is vocational rehabilitation.
 VR&E also provides educational and vocational counseling to eligible service members, veterans, and veterans' dependents.
 The outcome of this counseling is assistance in the selection of an educational or vocational goal and/or assistance in the selection of training institutions where this goal may be pursued.

 To receive the very best service, please contact the Department of Veterans Affairs directly and speak with a VA representative to determine eligibility at 1-888-GIBILL-1 (1-888-442-4551).